-Units based at HM Naval Base Clyde include: four Vanguard Class deterrent submarines; three Astute Class attack submarines (increasing to seven by the mid-2020s); seven Mine Countermeasures Vessels; the Faslane patrol boat squadron; 43 Commando Fleet Protection Group Royal Marines; Flag Officer Sea Training; Northern Diving Group; Ministry of Defence Police; MOD Guard Service; NATO Submarine Rescue Service.
+Units currently based at HMNB Clyde include: Vanguard Class deterrent submarines; Astute Class attack submarines; Mine Countermeasures Vessels; the Faslane patrol boat squadron; 43 Commando Fleet Protection Group Royal Marines; Flag Officer Sea Training; Northern Diving Group; Ministry of Defence Police; MOD Guard Service; NATO Submarine Rescue Service.

 45 Commando Royal Marines is based in Arbroath.
-The Royal Navy also has a small regional headquarters at MOD Caledonia, Rosyth which coordinates engagement and outreach activity with the Scottish Government, local authorities, businesses and other organisations across the country.
+The Royal Navy also has a small regional headquarters at MOD Caledonia which coordinates engagement and outreach activity with the Scottish Government, local authorities, businesses and other organisations across the country.

 The Royal Naval Reserve has two units in Scotland: HMS Dalriada in Glasgow and HMS Scotia in Rosyth and Dundee.
 Royal Marines Reserve Scotland’s HQ is in Rosyth with detachments in Aberdeen, Belfast, Dundee, Glasgow and Newcastle.